 #Dogmas for making strategy work

-It’s time for taking a new approach to making strategy work.
+It’s time for a new approach to making strategy work.
 It’s time for creating better choices, higher engagement and greater impact.

 A winning strategy is the key to create long-term competitive advantage and to deliver superior financial returns.